Bert2Go/HPDevOne/README.md

 ### Known Issues

 - On boot, the bios may show the `90B` System Fan Error.
 This is a known bug that was patched with a later firmware/bios update.
-If you experience this issue, update the firmware.
+If you experience this issue, update the firmware to version F.05 (or later).

 ### HP